MrZainRP/mz-hacks/README.md

 B. "TROJAN_USB" AND "CRYPTOSTICK" ARE DEFAULT QB-CORE ITEMS;

+C. "USB1"  IS USED BY THE ?;

-C. "USB2" IS USED BY THE MZ-STOREROBBERY FORK;
+D. "USB2" IS USED BY THE MZ-STOREROBBERY FORK;

-D. "USB3" IS USED BY DRUG RELATED MZ-RESOURCES (E.G. MZ-COKE, MZ-HEROIN, MZ-METH, MZ-LSD);
+E. "USB3" IS USED BY DRUG RELATED MZ-RESOURCES (E.G. MZ-COKE, MZ-HEROIN, MZ-METH, MZ-LSD);

+F. "USB4" IS USED BY THE MZ-BANKROBBERY;

-E. "YELLOWDONGLE" IS USED BY MZ-ATMROBBERY;
+G. "YELLOWDONGLE" IS USED BY MZ-ATMROBBERY;

 4. If your server does not have any use for some of these USB items please replace them in the config.lua.

-## C. INVENTORY IMAGES
+## H. INVENTORY IMAGES

 5. Add the images which appear in the "images" folder to your inventory images folder.
 If using lj-inventory, add the images to: lj-inventory/html/images/ - if you are using qb-inventory, add the images to qb-inventory/html/images/

-## D. DOORS
+## I. DOORS

 6. If you are using the default location to allow access to the hacking room, add this to your doorlock config file: